Best viewed in "landscape" mode.

-To prevent this, we alter the magnet structures of drive units so they do not radiate strong fields outside of the speaker cabinet.
+To prevent this, we alter the magnet structures of drive units so they do not radiate strong fields outside the speaker cabinet.
 In the case of most of the HUMAN drivers, this is accomplished by adding a second magnet on the rear of the assembly, with a reversed polarity.

-I always prepare the parts for the C2 center channel this way; upon request and for a slight additional cost it can be done to any model, if you will be using them near a monitor.
+I always used to prepare the parts for the C2 center channel this way; upon request and for a slight additional cost it can be done to any model, if you will be using them near a monitor.

 To return to your reading, please use your browsers "back" button, or wander back into the drop down menus at the top of this file.